 Subaru’s auto show spaces are always a highlight of any show, chocked full of amazing, on-brand experiences.
 (As we wrote a few years ago, one publication called the Subaru exhibit “the most Subaru thing we’ve ever seen.)

 For 2021, Subaru upped the ante once again by creating a unique experience that showed how Subaru is “More than a Car Company” — the brand is committed to zero-waste manufacturing, partnering with our National Parks, and protecting our planet.
 The immersive, cavernous engagement allowed users to plant trees, divert waste from landfills, and admire the splendor of the night sky.

 Pulling an engagement like this off in a real environment takes months of planning, testing and careful logistics.
 The following photos show our team testing the experience at our shop in North Carolina.

 Once the technical kinks had been worked out, the experience had to be replicated on the floor of the LA Convention center.
-This meant quickly erecting a cavernous space and setting up and dialing in all hardware and software for show-goers.
+This meant quickly erecting up a cavernous space and setting up and dialing in all hardware and software for show-goers.

 Kia’s inspiring space

 Kia recently went through an extensive brand evolution.
-And the company’s new brand purpose — “movement that inspires” — and design direction certainly has us excited for what lies ahead.
+And the company’s new brand purpose — “movement that inspires” — and design direction certainly has us excited for what lays ahead.
 For Kia’s LA Auto Show buildout, we sought to infuse the brand’s bold, dynamic, and inspiring brand into every touchpoint, from architecture to activations.